 She closed the door after her to see Gili smiling and holding out her hands asking for Fay's schedule to see if they had classes together.
 "See!
 See!
 I knew it!
 He put you in the same classes I am!"

-As the three first classes went by Fay could met some of Gili's friends.
+As the three first classes went by Fay could met some of Gili's large group of friends.
 There was Cody, a blond guy with honey like eyes, kind of short, dressed with a skater like style which explained the skateboard he was carrying with him when she met him.
 He was really nice to Fay and for a moment she was sure he was Gili's boyfriend.
 They just gave off that vibe but later Gili denied Fay's suppositions, clearly feeling a little ashamed.

-Then, there was Petunia, a pretty blue haired girl with a small flower shaped pin holding some strands of her long hair at one side, she looked like someone obsessed with her appearance but she was a really pleasant girl.
+Then, there was Petunia, a beautiful blue haired girl with a small flower shaped pin holding some strands of her long hair at one side, she looked like someone obsessed with her appearance but she was a really pleasant girl.
 There was also Russell.
-He looked kind of frightening for Fay with his punk rocker style in his light blue hair and cloths and some piercings on his face and ears but he was really kind offering himself to help her with anything she needed.
+He looked kind of frightening for Fay with his punk rocker style in his light blue hair and clothes and piercings on his face and ears but he was really kind offering himself to help her with anything she needed.

 Everything went well the first hours of school, Fay was enjoying her time there, she couldn't believe this town was so good, just the people being so nice to her, thanks to Gili of course, but it made things much better.
 Gili said that some of her friends were in other classes but they always met at the cafeteria for lunch so Fay would meet them all.
+Everything was somehow overwhelming, but still felt nice.

 The bell rang announcing the end of biology class.
 It was time for break so Fay picked up her books and walked with Gili and Stephen towards the door.